So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Suppression:

-Herein, you should detail how British suppressed the revolt with the help of local kings.
-Also, elaborate on the lack of unity, coordination, planning, and ammunitions the rebels faced.
+Herein, you should detail how the British suppressed the revolt with the help of local kings.
+Also, elaborate on the lack of unity, coordination, planning, and ammunition the rebels faced.

 - Consequences: